-In the event of an emergency which requires large animal evacuations either The County of Los Angeles Animal Care and Control or the Los Angeles County Office of Emergency Management will select and activate the evacuation site to be used.
-Various locations are available and are selected depending on the location of the emergency and the area to be evacuated.
-Pierce College is one of many evacuation sites available.
-We do not open without activation.
+In the event of an emergency which requires large animal evacuations The County of Los Angeles Animal Care and Control will select and activate the evacuation site to be opened.
+Various locations are available and are selected depending on the availability of the facility, location of the emergency and the size of the area to be evacuated.
+Pierce College is one of the sites available.
+We do not open without official activation.
 Sometimes the news media or social media assume that a site will be activated and spread the word without official activation.
 No horses can be accepted at a County operated shelter without official activation.
 Get the Facts!
 This website WILL NOT BE UPDATED during an activation event.
 We are not the communication source for animal evacuation incidents.

 L.A.
 County Fire Public Information Twitter Account